You Could Be Owed Thousands — and It Costs Nothing to Find Out**

 Are you paying more than you should — and no one has ever explained why?

-If you have your account number with the Vulture Fund, you easily register now at XXXXXXXXXXX, if you are accepted you will receive a “Welcome Email”.
-Check your Junk/Sapm if you dont receive this within 24 hours.
+If you have your account number with the Vulture Fund, please register for free on the “Register Today” tab.
+If your details are accepted you will receive a “Welcome Email” with 24 hours.
+Check your Junk/Spam if you don’t receive this important document.
 Follow the instructions in the “Welcome Email” and then email us at info@misselling.ie for our Free Interest Rate Complaint Template.